fmoreira13/devops-24-25-1241905/CA2/README.md

 This successfully downloaded my repository onto the virtual machine, making it ready for development or further configuration.

-### Running the Basic Spring Boot Tutorial Project
+### Running the Basic Spring Boot Tutorial Project - Maven

 In this stage, I executed the basic Spring Boot tutorial project, which was a requirement from earlier assignments.
 The objective was to build and run the project within the virtual machine environment previously configured.